multi-template-matching/MultiTemplateMatching-Python/README.md

 - _image_  : numpy array
         image in which the search was performed

-- _listHit_ :
+- _hits_ :
-        list of hit as returned by matchTemplates or findMatches
+        (pandas DataFrame) hits as returned by matchTemplates or findMatches

 - _boxThickness_: int
         thickness of bounding box contour in pixels. -1 will fill the bounding box (useful for masks).